sidart/bizdom/_posts/2020-05-30-how-cotton-shaped-our-world.md

 ## Cotton in USA
 Given it was too labour intensive, EIC took a leaf from what Spain’s playbook for Tobacco in North America with Tobacco & decided to start Cotton in the USA.
-Then in 1793, Eli Whitney’s cotton gin (it was machine that separated cottonseed for the short-staple cotton fiber) made it possible to profitably grow cotton in the US.
+### The Cotton gin
+After graduating from Yale University in 1792, American inventor Eli Whitney wanted to pursue law.
+However, he saw an opportunity to improve productivity in cotton plantations.
+There were no cost-effective means to separate seeds from cotton fibre and Whitney ended up inventing the ‘cotton gin’ to do the job—gin is short for engine.
+The machine’s invention ended up strengthening slavery in the southern states of America.
+Whitney was also a proponent of mass production of interchangeable parts for rifles.
+That gave the North the manufacturing prowess to win the Civil War (1861–1865).

 The technological improvements in British textile mills created a strong demand for this cotton.
 The virtuous circle was at work.
 Improvements in one industry-led to developments in another.
 Trains on their iron rails brought coal to the cities to power the cotton mills. & cotton, rail & iron were soon the three leading industries.

 An era of the Industrial Revolution got started, along with the Coal & Steam.
 The slave-grown cotton from the US was providing the raw material.
 The global centre of this trade was Liverpool.
 The finished cloth was then exported everywhere.
 Money was being minted.

-### The cotton gin
-After graduating from Yale University in 1792, American inventor Eli Whitney wanted to pursue law.
-However, he saw an opportunity to improve productivity in cotton plantations.
-There were no cost-effective means to separate seeds from cotton fibre and Whitney ended up inventing the ‘cotton gin’ to do the job—gin is short for engine.
-The machine’s invention ended up strengthening slavery in the southern states of America.
-Whitney was also a proponent of mass production of interchangeable parts for rifles.
-That gave the North the manufacturing prowess to win the Civil War (1861–1865).
 ### Cotton = Capitalism
 We link Capitalism with wage workers, but that’s not how it got started.
 At the start, it was about slavery.
 While cotton fueled factories, its growth & production were inextricably linked to slavery.
 Slave trade = Slaves from Africa been exchanged for raw cotton in America.